 The bourgeoisie lives in, promotes, values a world where greed is right, backstabbing is the norm, and narrow self-interest is the name of the game.
 They popularize these ideas, which reflect their relation to the world, onto the broad masses of working people.
 In capitalist society the ruling class controls the means of production and hence the means of information; greed and seeing-other-people-as-machines kind of thinking is hegemonic and penetrates every aspect of our lives.
 This kind of thinking acts as a corrosive on our lives.
 It torments us and the people we love.
 When we lash out at others, take other people down who don’t deserve it, see our friends as enemies, consider ourselves as different from others, this is the poison acting out.
 There is no reason we should ever want to keep it.

-I quickly learned that in class society I had to pick sides, and every action I took was in the service of a class.
+I wanted to truly live in the world, but I quickly learned that in class society I had to pick sides, and every action I took was in service to one or the other.
 Ultimately I could use my life to serve the fascists and exploiters or devote it to serving the people.
 What the bourgeoisie does is draw us away from serving the people by giving us little bullshit distractions in the form of video games, social media, television, drugs, parties and clubs.
 While we do not actively aid the exploiting classes when we spend our time seeking out things that will feel good, escaping our alienating lives, there are dozens of things we could be doing that serve the interests of the people, that in turn care for the deepest parts of ourselves, that make us feel more whole.

 I would often think in my school daze, “what would happen if I completely stopped drinking, playing games, watching TV, fucking around on facebook, socializing only to have fun, and instead tried my best to live in the world as it is?”
 Almost all of my time as a liberal, if it wasn’t doing school stuff or working, was spent “sensation seeking.”
 I looked for sensations that would make me feel good superficially.
 I thought that if I could just be “happy” my whole life and die that would be enough.
 “Happy” to me meant “not feeling bad,” and I could fill this gap with all sorts of pleasures.
 But I always knew it was a lie, that the quick gratifying solutions I grasped for never filled the gap.

 When I became a Communist in the real sense of the word I learned of a deeper way to live that nourishes the deepest parts of ourselves, that understands our place in human history and in the world.
-To serve the people is to serve ourselves.
+To serve the people is also to nourish the deepest, purest parts of ourselves, the seeds of the communist society to come.
 There is a world worth fighting for.
 Fighting for the next stage in history, the last stage in history, is worth it.
 Gonzalo wrote that “the masses are the very light of the world.”
 They are the makers of history.
 When we are among the people and struggling alongside them, sober and sharp, instead of cooped up in our rooms or dazzled out of our minds, we are alive in the fullest sense imaginable.

 I am so happy that I have been given this opportunity, to live and die for the masses, and I would not trade it for anything.